RSiopa/SAVITP2/README.md

 # Get Started

 ### Model Training
 First, B.O.T. must train his eyes and brain.
-Use your machine power to traine his void head.
+Use your machine power to train his void head.
 In ```/SAVI TP2/Model Training```  you can find the script model_training.py to train B.O.T.
 We already provide a trainned model in the folder ```/SAVI TP2/Model Training/Best_Model``` if you wish to use.